As you all may have cleverly deduced, it's almost Christmas.

 Also, there's lots of symbolism and references to Norse mythology and legend.

-It really fits with the whole tone of the series, and if I wasn't convinced about watching the show at first, the intro really did the trick.
+It really fits with the whole tone of the series, and if I wasn't convinced about watching the show at first, the intro really did the trick. - Game of Thrones - Confession: I haven't actually seen this show, but I have seen the intro, and it is amazing.

 It reminds me of the pop-up books I played with as a child, but on a far larger and darker scale.